Confessions of a Semi-Adult

 My name is Nicole, and I run this site!
 Uninspired was born while I was on winter break after my first semester of grad school.
 It was only about two weeks long, and somehow, I was going absolutely stir-crazy!
 I couldn’t think of anything to do with myself.
 What did I do before I had all this graduate work?!

 Well, I did undergraduate work.
 A lot of it.
 I was a straight-A student.
 A tour guide.
 The president of the Psychology Club.
 A research assistant.
 An intern.
 A tutor.
 Don’t get me wrong; I loved every second of my college career.
 It’s just, I defined myself by my academics, and my academics only.
 Without work, I was lost!
+(Uninspired, if you will.)
 So, I started a blog.

 I was so Uninspired without school work, that I felt like I didn’t know who I was, and that scared me.
 I am a graduate student in marriage and family therapy, but I am also a daughter, sister, friend, and (semi-bitter) single person.
 I’m a crafter, a baker, and an avid reader and a writer.
 I love these parts of myself, but the #adulting process seemed to take them away from me.
 My life became work, work, work, and I like what I do, but it can’t sustain me alone.
 So, I forced myself to start celebrating passion.
 I started baking things, making things, and writing about them here.
 Soon, it became a habit, and before long I felt more like myself.
 I want this for you, too.